• Skip to main content

 Sample B-STAR Answer

-Question: Tell me about a time when you had to adapt your communication style for different audiences.
+Question: “Can you tell me about a time when you had to make a difficult decision with limited information?”

 Answer: